Invasive non-native species management: Giant Hogweed

 Local volunteers from Footprint East Neuk and Dreelside Woods trialled options for non-chemical treatment, including a programme to dig up the roots of the plants in Dreel Meadows in 2023.

-The AIA and Fife Coast and Countryside Trust liaised with Fife Council and Cireco to secure the funding required to treat problem areas; and in Summer 2023 Forth Rivers Trust carried out the first Giant Hogweed treatment along the full length of the burn.
+In 2023, the AIA and Fife Coast & Countryside Trust approached Fife Council and Cireco to secure the funding required to treat problem areas; that summer, Forth Rivers Trust carried out the first Giant Hogweed treatment along the full length of the burn.
+Further funding was secured from the same sources in 2024, ensuring a second year of chemical treatment.

 Giant Hogweed will require annual treatment over a number of years to eradicate this challenging problem.